Decision #8693

 History

-#1 Updated by Dave Vieglais over 5 years ago
+#1 Updated by Dave Vieglais about 6 years ago

 Optimizing search UI for rendering performance is a good move, however the application is fundamentally orthogonal to LOD in that the server response to a client request is an application that must be executed to retrieve a resource rather than the requested resource.